Polymer ships agentless SaaS DLP.

 How Aona and Polymer work together

-Run them at different deployment shapes.
-Polymer connects to your SaaS apps via OAuth and scans content as it moves through them, with no endpoint footprint.
-Aona installs on the device and intercepts on submit before content leaves to AI tools.
-The two surfaces complement each other: Polymer for SaaS-side catch-all DLP, Aona for AI prompt DLP at the source.
+Run them at different enforcement points.
+Polymer connects to your SaaS apps via OAuth and scans content as it moves through them, with a browser extension adding real-time checks for ChatGPT and Claude.
+Aona installs on the device and hard-blocks on submit before content leaves to any AI tool, browser or native desktop app.
+The two postures complement each other: Polymer for SaaS-side catch-all DLP, Aona for pre-submission AI prompt DLP at the source.

 SaaS layer